 Knowing her church was “different from mine” I had a little hesitation about what to wear, how long it would last, if there’d be enough seats, if we’d arrive on time and the likes.
 My sister and I frantically rushed to get ready, both noting that we felt like we were going to church on Easter or preparing for a wedding because we wanted her girls and us to be just right.
 We enjoyed our time there as her Pastor talked about a universal subject…Family.

-Having been a member of a few churches and even previously being married to a Pastor for nine years I know all too well the comparisons, and sometimes competition sadly surrounding church.
+Having been a member of a few churches and even previously being married to a Pastor for nine years I know all too well the comparisons, complaints and sometimes competition sadly surrounding church.
 To me, it’s just not right.
-Sadly, some people often feel like their church is emphatically the best, as if the Lord designed His churches on a BCS Championship format.
+Sadly, some people often feel like their church is emphatically the best, as if the Lord designed His churches on a Collage Playoff National Championship format.
 They often declare that their Pastor preaches the best, or choir’s singing surpasses other churches.
+Some say blacks shouldn’t go to multi-cultural churches or whites don’t belong in traditionally black churches.
 Some churches are called Old School.
 Others are marked as too contemporary.
-Some have congregants who are both black and white, while others have parishioners who are only black, or white or other shades of beauty.
+Some have congregants who are both black and white, while others have parishioners who are only black, or only white or other shades of beauty.
 Some churches serve Mocha Lattes on Sundays and others hosts Vacation Bible School in the summer.
 Some church cultures require a suit and tie.
 Others welcome you in suits, shorts or sundresses.

 Baked.
 Deep Fried.
 Pan Fried.
 Fileted.
 Flash-fried.
 Grilled.
 Cajun.
 Oven-baked.
 Smothered.
 Covered.
 Chunked.
 Crock-potted.
 Marinated.
 Injected.
 Sautéed.
 Spicy.
 Seared.
 Stuffed.
 Slow-roasted.
 Diced.
 Sliced.
 Secret-spiced.
 Hot-sauced.
 Hot-winged.
 Browned.
 Barbecued.
 Broiled.
 Blackened.
 Bone-in.
 Bone-out and so on, and so on, and so on.
 Chicken is chicken is chicken!